Azure/azure-signalr/docs/use-signalr-service.md

 ##### Mode

 - Default value is `Off`
+- This option specifies the behavior after the app server receives a CTRL+C (SIGINT).
 - When set to `WaitForClientsClose`, instead of stopping the server immediately, we remove it from the ASRS to prevent new client connections from being assigned to this server.
 - When set to `MigrateClients`, in addition to the steps we mentioned in `WaitForClientsClose`, we will try migrate client connections to another valid server at a proper time.
   We could make sure the migration will only happen on the message boundaries, which means each of old/new servers will receive intact messages.